Shkyrockett/ConicSectionPlayground/README.md

 # ConicSectionPlayground

-This is an experiment investigating Conic Sections in c# .NET Core 3.1 Windows Forms.
+This is an experiment investigating Conic Sections in c# .NET 5 Windows Forms.